mth/yeti/doc/intro.rst

     > l unsafely_as ~yeti.lang.LList
     [1] is ~yeti.lang.LList

-Last one was a cast into child cast, which succeeded, because normal list literals are instances of the LList.
+Last one was a cast into child class, which succeeded, because normal list literals are instances of the LList.
 Casting into AList required also unsafe cast, because such casts allow circumventing the Yeti typesystem (which normally tries to avoid runtime type errors).